Skip to content

 Few days ago I entered my daughter’s room and saw that she was doing high-school algebra.

-She is in middle school and I asked her, “can you do it?”
+She is in middle school and I asked her, “can you solve it?”

 She replied, “yes, of course.”

-I added, “if you encounter any problem, get help from Tony, my son.”
+I added, “if you encounter any problem, get help from Tony, my friend’s son.”

 My daughter became upset.
 I could read her face.